 Manitoban drivers can save a maximum 33% on vehicle premiums and an additional $30 in savings on their driver’s license premiums.
 High risk drivers can end up paying up to $3,000 for their driver’s license premium per year if they consistently demonstrate high risk driving behaviour.
 High risk driving includes at-fault claims, traffic convictions, or alcohol/drug related offences.
 Simply put, improving your driving will lower your premiums.
-Want to know your DSR, find out here!
+Want to know your DSR, find out on the drive rating scale calculator here!

 Safe Driving = Move Up the Scale

 High-Risk Driving = Move Down the Scale